 Roderick L. Bremby was appointed by Governor Dannel P. Malloy as Commissioner of the Department of Social Services (DSS) in March 2011.
-The Governorís nomination of Mr. Bremby for a four-year term as head of the $5.7 billion, 1,900-staff health and human services agency was unanimously confirmed by the Connecticut Senate.
+The Governorís nomination of Mr. Bremby for a four-year term as agency head was unanimously confirmed by the Connecticut Senate.

 Commissioner Bremby joined Connecticut state government after an extensive public-sector career in Kansas and Texas, and academic service at the University of Kansas.

 From 2003 to 2010, Commissioner Bremby served as the Secretary (chief executive officer) of the Kansas Department of Health and Environment, that stateís combined public health and environmental protection agency.
 Appointed by Governor Kathleen Sebelius, he led programs dedicated to providing disease surveillance and prevention efforts, bioterrorism planning guidance, local and rural health assistance, health care and environmental information, and statewide health promotional campaigns.
 In addition, he oversaw the regulation of public and environmental health functions, including child care centers, hospitals and medical facilities, laboratories, food service, establishments, landfills, confined animal feeding operations, and construction and operating permits for all companies with the potential to pollute the environment.